Bulletin #7011, Balsam Fir Tip Harvesting

 Many wreath producers are very selective when buying tips, because tip quality largely determines the quality of the finished wreath.
 Tips should be “rounded” (needles on all sides of the tips’ stems).
 The needles should be a dark green color, not yellow or brown.
 The tips shouldn’t have any signs of disease or insect damage.

-Tips are usually removed from the mid section of the tree (which generally has the best quality tips) rather than from the top or the bottom.
+Tips are usually harvested from the mid section of the tree (which generally has the best quality tips) rather than from the top or the bottom.
 The top part of a fir tree often includes branches with long stems, while the bottom branches usually have needles on only one side.
 Both are unsuitable for top-quality wreaths.

 Once the tips are removed from the tree, they are gathered together.
 One common tip gathering method is to stack the balsam fir tips into a “stick.”
-The tip gatherer first cuts down a small conifer tree (four to six feet tall), then strips the tree of all branches except for the last set (located at the bottom end of the tree).
+The tip harvester first cuts down a small conifer tree (four to six feet tall), then strips the tree of all branches except for the last set (located at the bottom end of the tree).
 These remaining branches are cut four to eight inches in length.
 The tip gathers use these sticks to transport their tips.

-The tips are gathered and stacked onto a stick.
+The tips are harvested and stacked onto a stick.
 The tip gatherer slides each tip down the stick until it rests on the stick’s bottom stems.
 The tips are stacked in alternate directions until the stick with tips weighs approximately 40 to 75 pounds.
 Twine may be attached to both ends of this stack to make it easier to carry.

 Another tip stacking method is to collect the tips into a bundle.
 Stack tips onto two strings that lie perpendicular (cross-wise) to one another, then compress the tips by kneeling on them.
 The strings are brought up around the tips and tied together.
 Each bundle generally weighs 20 to 30 pounds.
-Some tip gatherers prefer this stacking method because the bundles are easier to handle.
+Some tip harvesters prefer this stacking method because the bundles are easier to handle.

 Individuals can sell the tips to local buyers (usually a wreath wholesaler or retailer), who provide tip specifications (required tip length, quality and stacking method).
 These tips are sold according to their weight.